lokithe5th/economic-attack-vectors/MarketMakers.md

 ![Figure from: Mohan, V. Automated market makers and decentralized exchanges: a DeFi primer.
 Financ Innov 8, 20 (2022). https://doi.org/10.1186/s40854-021-00314-5](https://link.springer.com/article/10.1186/s40854-021-00314-5/figures/1)

 ### Constant Product AMMs
-A common example of a CPMM is classic Uniswap.
+A common example of a CPMM is classic Uniswap (not V3).
 The [V2](https://github.com/Uniswap/v2-core/blob/master/contracts/UniswapV2Pair.sol) Pair (the pool where the tokens are held for swaps) code looks like this:

 ```
  function swap(uint amount0Out, uint amount1Out, address to, bytes calldata data) external lock {